KDE/neochat/README.md

 For Windows and Android [Craft](https://invent.kde.org/packaging/craft) is the primary choice.
 There are guides for setting up development environments for [Windows](https://community.kde.org/Get_Involved/development/Windows) and [Android](https://develop.kde.org/docs/packaging/android/building_applications/).

+## Running

+Just start the executable in your preferred way - either from the build directory or from the installed location.

 ## Tests

-Tests are in the repository under [autotests](autotests) and should all pass for any contribution.
+Tests are in the repository under [autotests](autotests) and [appiumtests](appiumtests).

 The project has CI setup to test new commits to the repository.
 All tests are expected to pass for a merge request to be complete.

-Current build status
+## Current build status

 ![coverage](https://invent.kde.org/network/neochat/badges/master/pipeline.svg)